jarun/nnn/README.md

 As you might notice, `nnn` uses the environment variable `NNN_TMPFILE` to write the last visited directory path.
 You can change it.

-#### copy file path to clipboard
+#### copy file paths to clipboard

-`nnn` can pipe the absolute path of the current file to a copier script.
+`nnn` can pipe the absolute path of the current file or multiple files to a copier script.
 For example, you can use `xsel` on Linux or `pbcopy` on OS X.

 Sample Linux copier script:

     #!/bin/sh

+    # comment the next line to convert newlines to spaces
+    IFS=

     echo -n $1 | xsel --clipboard --input